auth0/auth0-spa-js/MIGRATION_GUIDE.md

 ### `buildLogoutUrl` has been removed

-In v1, we introduced `buildLogoutUrl` for application’s that are unable to use `window.location.assign` when logging out from Auth0, a typical example is for people using v1 of our SDK with Ionic:
+In v1, we introduced `buildLogoutUrl` for applications that are unable to use `window.location.assign` when logging out from Auth0, a typical example is for people using v1 of our SDK with Ionic:

 ```ts
 // Ask auth0-spa-js to build the logout URL